Skip to main content

 Bolt AI Chat Modes (.bolt/)

 Bolt AI provides 12 specialized AI assistants for different development tasks.
+Each mode loads relevant context and uses a domain-specific system prompt.

 Available Chat Modes